 All guardrail replacements and new installations connecting to standard New Jersey Shape and F Shape bridge traffic railings shall conform to the current Design Standards, Index 400.
-For guardrail retrofits connecting to existing bridge traffic railings, see Design Standards, Index 402 and the Instructions for Design Standards, Index 402, and, Developmental Design Standard, Index D477 and the Instructions for Developmental Design Standards, Index D477.
+For guardrail retrofits connecting to existing bridge traffic railings, see Design Standards, Indexes 402 or 477 and the associated Instructions for Design Standards.

 - 2. For approach ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Scheme 16, "Guardrail Continuous Across Bridge": - a.
 The W-beam approach transition shown as Detail J in the 1987 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 9 of 13, upgraded as shown in Design Standards, Index 403 by the installation of a nested section of W-beam guardrail, additional guardrail posts and offset blocks and a transition block if a curb is not present beyond the bridge end. - b.
 The nested W-beam approach transition shown as Detail J in the 1998 edition of the Roadway and Traffic Design Standards, Index 400, Sheet 7 of 21, upgraded as shown in Design Standards, Index 403 by the installation of a transition block if a curb is not present beyond the bridge end.
 A transition block is not required if a curb is present. - 3.
 For trailing ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Scheme 16, "Guardrail Continuous Across Bridge": - a.
 In the absence of continuing guardrail, two panels of W-beam guardrail and a Type II End Anchorage as shown in Design Standards, Index 400 or another approved end anchorage. - b.
-A continuous W-beam guardrail system.
+A continuous W-beam guardrail system. - 4.
+For approach ends of existing bridge traffic railing retrofits constructed in accordance with the 1987 through 2000 Roadway and Traffic Design Standards, Index 401, Schemes 1 and 19, "Concrete Safety Barrier": - a.
+The appropriate nested thrie-beam transition shown in Design Standards, Index 402.